haysberg/index/Index_1.md

 # Index One

-The first index will give you courses to learn a your first programming language !
+The first index will give you courses to learn C++, your first programming language !
-We will add some other things on top like the Linux command-line, some basic networking and Git.
+We will add some other things on top like the Linux command-line and Git.

-Make sure to take your time because a lot of what we will do later will be based on concepts learnt here.
+**Make sure to take your time** because a lot of what we will do later will be based on concepts learnt here.
 You don't have to rush anything as this represents a lot of work for someone just starting.

+Keep in mind that this first Index will take you probably several weeks or even months to understand completely.
+This is perfectly normal so don't give up !
+If you survive the Index One the next ones will be way easier.

+You can learn any of the technologies below in the order you want.
+If you want to look for additional material to learn C++ feel free to do so !

 ---

-## __First technology : C++__
+## __First : C++__

 Link to the course : [learncpp.com](https://learncpp.com/)